What Chemicals You Need for a Hot Tub

 Hot Tub Enzymes

 This is especially recommended if you have an outdoor hot tub.
-Enzymes will help to break down any of the substances that will get in your hot tub after being exposed to the outdoors, such as twigs, insects, leaves, and anything else.
+Enzymes will help break down any substances that will get in your hot tub after being exposed to the outdoors, such as twigs, insects, leaves, and anything else.
 If you let these go in your hot tub for too long, then you will end up with hot tub scum.
 It’s not a mandatory chemical, though, especially if you have an indoor hot tub.

 Water clarifiers should never be used in replacement of the other chemicals included on this list.
 However, getting this chemical could be helpful in a pinch.
 You might notice that the water in your hot tub is looking a little bit cloudy, for example, but you’re having guests over soon and don’t have time to give your hot tub a thorough clean.
 However, once again, make sure that you don’t use this as a substitute for actually cleaning your hot tub, and be sure to give your hot tub a proper clean when you’re done using the hot tub.